 If there is a nod to the professionally designed signs in these paintings, it lies in the cut-out lines which, to Childree, represent the grooves in a pinball machine.
 The forms of midcentury roadside signs have a similarly distinct swooping quality.
 The lines also evoke dance movement notation – he has poured over the life and works of Merce Cunningham and practices a form of Japanese Butoh by performing movements every day in his backyard from a book.
 He writes, “The placement of the shutters and their presumed movement (since they were long ago signs with moving elements) on the large billboard paintings is inspired by classic Cunningham and Butoh dance moves.”
 One of the paintings notes how two dancers might fall away from each other.

 Childree, a filmmaker and performance artist first, eschewed film school and used the money instead to make his first film.
 An omnivorous storyteller, he draws on his past – he often tells stories about spending summers as a child at his grandparents’ place in Mobile Bay, Alabama, where he, his cousins, and extended family would play music and put on vaudeville-like shows from the porch.
 His grandma Doris was a vaudeville dancer when she was a girl, and his grandpa J.F.
 Wall, aka Jeff, had been a Chief Petty Officer in the Navy for 20 years and served in Corp of Engineers for another 20.
 He served to avoid juvenile detention, and later in life, he still had a temper.
 But he also made his own surfboard and surfed off Dolphin Island.
 Those summers by the bay were a vivid experience of place, time, class, and culture that is now mostly gone, and it had an indelible and lasting effect on Childree’s artmaking, in visual aesthetics, performance, and music.
-His appreciation for silent films and slapstick comedy, the washtub bass, abject and grotesque humor, scrappy do-it-yourself mechanics, antiques, carnival culture, and even Japanese Butoh all line up with this perspective, one that is best told by an artist with an honest connection to it, one who recognizes the cultural power and relevance of it to an art world that often finds itself detached from the ways of working-class rural folk.
+His appreciation for silent films and slapstick comedy, the washtub bass, abject and grotesque humor, scrappy do-it-yourself mechanics, antiques, and even Japanese Butoh all line up with this perspective, one that is best told by an artist with an honest connection to it, one who recognizes the cultural power and relevance of it to an art world that often finds itself detached from the ways of working-class rural folk.